amrrs/coinmarketcapr/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version, I have updated the DESCRIPTION to fix the Title and add reference URL.
+In this version, I have updated the DESCRIPTION to fix the Caps and reference URL.

 ## Test environments